NiryoRobotics/pyniryo/docs/examples/examples_tool_action.rst

 This page shows how to control Ned's tools.

-If you want to see more, you can look at :py:meth:`tools functions<pyniryo.api.tcp_client.NiryoRobot.tool>`
+If you want to see more, you can look at :py:meth:`tools functions<pyniryo.ned.api.tcp_client.NiryoRobot.tool>`

 .. important::
     In this section, you are already supposed to be connected to a calibrated robot.